-On December 3, 2021 (the "Closing Date"), we consummated the business combinations in connection with (i) that certain Agreement and Plan of Merger, dated June 24, 2021 (as amended, the "Merger Agreement"), by and among 890 5th Avenue Partners, Inc., a Delaware corporation ("890"), Bolt Merger Sub I, Inc., a Delaware corporation and a direct, wholly-owned subsidiary of 890 ("Merger Sub I"), Bolt Merger Sub II, Inc., a Delaware corporation and a direct, wholly-owned subsidiary of 890 ("Merger Sub I"), and BuzzFeed, Inc., a Delaware corporation ("Legacy BuzzFeed"), pursuant to which (a) Merger Sub I merged with and into Legacy BuzzFeed (the "First Merger"), with Legacy BuzzFeed surviving the First Merger as a wholly-owned subsidiary of 890 and (b) immediately following the First Merger, Legacy BuzzFeed merged with and into Merger Sub II (the "Second Merger" and, together with the First Merger, the "Two-Step Merger"), with Merger Sub II surviving the Second Merger as a wholly-owned subsidiary of 890; and (ii) the Membership Interest Purchase Agreement, dated as of March 27, 2021 (as amended, the "C Acquisition Purchase Agreement"), by and among BuzzFeed, CM Partners, LLC, Complex Media, Inc., Verizon CMP Holdings LLC and HDS II, Inc., pursuant to which the surviving entity of the Two-Step Merger and the other transactions contemplated by the Merger Agreement, including the acquisition by the surviving entity of Complex Networks, "The Two-Step Merger and the other transactions contemplated by the Merger Agreement, including the acquisition by the surviving entity of Complex Networks, are hereinafter referred to as the "Business Combination."
+On December 3, 2021 (the "Closing Date"), we consummated the business combinations in connection with (i) that certain Agreement and Plan of Merger, dated June 24, 2021 (as amended, the "Merger Agreement"), by and among 890 5th Avenue Partners, Inc., a Delaware corporation ("890"), Bolt Merger Sub I, Inc., a Delaware corporation and a direct, wholly-owned subsidiary of 890 ("Merger Sub I"), and BuzzFeed, Inc., a Delaware corporation ("Legacy BuzzFeed"), pursuant to which (a) Merger Sub I merged with and into Legacy BuzzFeed (the "First Merger"), with Legacy BuzzFeed surviving the First Merger as a wholly-owned subsidiary of 890 and (b) immediately following the First Merger, Legacy BuzzFeed merged with and into Merger Sub II (the "Second Merger" and, together with the First Merger, the "Two-Step Merger"), with Merger Sub II surviving the Second Merger as a wholly-owned subsidiary of 890; and (ii) the Membership Interest Purchase Agreement, dated as of March 27, 2021 (as amended, the "C Acquisition Purchase Agreement"), by and among BuzzFeed, CM Partners, LLC, Complex Media, Inc., Verizon CMP Holdings LLC and HDS II, Inc., pursuant to which the surviving entity of the Two-Step Merger acquired 100% of the membership interests of CM Partners, LLC.
+CM Partners, LLC, together with Complex Media, Inc., is referred to herein as "Complex Networks."
+The Two-Step Merger and the other transactions contemplated by the Merger Agreement, including the acquisition by the surviving entity of Complex Networks, are hereinafter referred to as the "Business Combination."
 In connection with the consummation of the Business Combination, 890 was renamed "BuzzFeed, Inc." (hereinafter referred to as "BuzzFeed" or the "Company").